 The FY 2025-26 budget includes 45,000 revenue service hours to be operated by SolTrans.
 SolTrans has faced ongoing challenges meeting current service schedules, primarily due to driver shortages.
-SolTrans' service provider, Transdev, has faced difficulties recruiting and retaining drivers and staff from SolTrans has acknowledged their active efforts to address this issue.
-This challenge is common to other transit operators in the region.
+SolTrans' service provider, Transdev, has faced difficulties recruiting and retaining drivers.
+This challenge is common to many transit operators in the region.